AGontcharov/Genetic-Algorithm/README.md

 | arg3             | Bit string length             |
 | arg4 (optional)  | Randon number generator seed  |

 Alternatively, arg1, arg2 and arg3 can be changed inside the Makefile whereas arg4 can be defined  during rule runtime.
-By default these values have the following:
+By default these variables have the following values:

 * Number of Generations = 1000
 * Population Size = 100